Extreme Gravitational Interactions in the Problem of Three Black Holes in General Relativity: Three-bodies in the Newtonian case

-To explore the parameter space, we performed a simulation campaign varying with respect the Burrau case (Run a) the masses and the overall angular momentum (and hence velocities of the single bodies).
+To explore the parameter space, we performed a simulation campaign varying with respect to the Burrau case (Run a) the masses and the overall angular momentum (and hence velocities of the single bodies).
 The cases are summarized in Table \ref{TABLE1}.
 In the case with equal masses, Run b, we essentially have the same Burrau configuration as in Run a, but with total mass being unity.
-Similarly, in Run c, we have the same conditions of Run a, but re-scaling the masses such that again the total mass in the system is one.
+Similarly, in Run c, we have the same conditions as in Run a, but re-scaling the masses such that again the total mass in the system is one.
 Finally, in the ``Spinning Burrau case'' (Run d), we choose non-zero initial velocities, such that the total angular momentum remains conserved.
 Here the whole system has a global spin, which somehow confines the masses to interact in a limited region of space.
 This case might be of interest for modeling global galaxies coalescence.

 In Fig.~\ref{Classical_cases} we present an overview of all the Newtonian simulations summarized in Table \ref{TABLE1}.
-In each panel, we represent the total kinetic energy of the system, concentrating therefore on time windows near strong nonlinear interactions instants.
-In the inset of each panel, we report the position of the three bodies at a time that precedes a SIT.
+In each panel, we represent the total kinetic energy of the system, concentrating therefore on time windows near extreme nonlinear interactions instants.
+In the inset of each panel, we report the position of the three bodies at a time that precedes an EGI.
 We labeled such time as $t_0$ and it will be of practical interest for our GR experiments (see later).
-Moreover, we also report mass-proportional bullets, with the respective velocity arrows of the bodies, to give a global overview of each SIT event.
+Besides, we also report mass-proportional bullets, with the respective velocity arrows of the bodies, to give a global overview of each EGI event.
 The systems are all long-living and chaotic.

 These numerical simulations might be of interest for celestial bodies with small masses, but they are unrealistic when it comes to massive bodies.
-In particular, it is natural to ask what happens when three large compact objects collide during a SIT.
+In particular, it is natural to ask what happens when three large compact objects collide during an EGI.
 To answer such a question, one has to tackle the problem from a completely different perspective, invoking GR.
-We use the Newtonian configurations at the quiet times before SITs, namely at $t_0$, as initial data for numerical relativity, exploring therefore the spacetime dynamics of Run a--d.
+We use the Newtonian configurations at the quiet times before EGIs, namely at $t_0$, as initial data for numerical relativity, exploring therefore the spacetime dynamics of Run a--d.
 In the next section, we provide the theoretical and numerical background for the GR investigation.